-Webb announces Wales retirement aged 34
+Webb quits Wales 100 days before World Cup

 The 34-year-old British and Irish Lions scrum-half announced his decision on social media 100 days before the tournament kicks off in France.

-He has joined fellow Ospreys Alun Wyn Jones and Justin Tipuric in ending his international career.
+He has joined Ospreys Alun Wyn Jones and Justin Tipuric in ending his international career.

 Webb said "an opportunity to play abroad" amid Welsh rugby's "difficulties" influenced his decision.